ludus-leonis/FreeBeeGee/docs/datamodel.md

 `tx`
 : The texture of the *asset*.
 Defaults to 'none'.
 See *Media filenames* below for possible values.

+`mask`
+: An image to be used as alpha-mask during rendering.
+Allows arbitrary shapes or even partly-transparent assets.

 ### Media filenames